 He went on to medical school at Dalhousie University in Halifax and obtained his MD in 1992.
 He subsequently completed internal medicine and cardiology training at Queen’s University in Kingston and then a Heart and Stroke Foundation Clinical and Research Fellowship in Cardiac Electrophysiology at the University of Western Ontario, under the supervision of Dr. George Klein.

 Dr. Simpson’s primary non-clinical professional interest is health policy – particularly access to care, seniors’ care, wait times and medical fitness to drive.
 He served as the chair of the Wait Time Alliance (WTA) – a federation of 17 medical specialty societies and the Canadian Medical Association (CMA) – and is a past chair of the Canadian Cardiovascular Society’s (CCS) Standing Committee on Health Policy and Advocacy.
-He serves on the Cardiac Care Network of Ontario Board of Directors, is a past member of the CCS executive and a former governor of the American College of Cardiology.
-He currently serves as the Canadian representative to the World Medical Association (WMA).
+He has served on the Cardiac Care Network of Ontario (CorHealth) Board of Directors, is a past member of the CCS executive and a former governor of the American College of Cardiology.
+He served as the Canadian representative at the World Medical Association.
+He currently serves as chair of Ontario Health’s Quality Standards Committee.

 He served as the 2014-2015 President of the Canadian Medical Association (CMA), during which he championed seniors’ care and helped to guide the profession on the issues of medical aid in dying (MAID) and medical marijuana.
-In 2015, Dr. Simpson was elected to fellowship in the Canadian Academy of Health Sciences and currently serves on their Board of Directors.
+In 2015, Dr. Simpson was elected to fellowship in the Canadian Academy of Health Sciences and served as CAHS President in 2020-2021.

 An active clinician, educator and researcher, Dr. Simpson has authored or co-authored over 350 peer reviewed papers and abstracts and has won numerous teaching awards.
 His clinical and research interests include access to care and medical wait times, medical fitness to drive, atrial fibrillation, sudden death in the young, catheter ablation and cardiac resynchronization therapy.

-Outside medicine, Dr. Simpson serves on the Board of Directors of Cantabile Choirs of Kingston and is a proud supporter of University Hospitals Kingston Foundation.
-He recently served as Chair of the Kingston Blue Marlins Swim Team Board of Directors.
+Outside medicine, Dr. Simpson is a proud supporter of University Hospitals Kingston Foundation and Queen’s Advancement.
+He has served as Chair of the Kingston Blue Marlins Swim Team Board of Directors and as a director on the Board of Cantabile Choirs of Kingston.
 The proud father of three daughters and a son, he immensely enjoys watching and cheering their academic, musical and athletic pursuits.